(See also Overview of the Autonomic Nervous System.)

 If results suggest Horner syndrome, hydroxyamphetamine (1%) can be put in both eyes 48 hours later to help locate the lesion.
 Hydroxyamphetamine works by causing norepinephrine to be released from the presynaptic terminals.
 It has no effect if postganglionic lesions are present because these lesions cause postganglionic terminals to degenerate.
 Thus, when hydroxyamphetamine is applied, the following occur:

 Postganglionic lesion: The pupil of the affected eye does not dilate, but the pupil of the unaffected eye dilates, resulting in increased anisocoria.

 Central or preganglionic lesion: The pupil of the affected eye dilates normally or more than it normally does, and the pupil of the unaffected eye dilates normally, resulting in decreased or unchanged anisocoria.
 (However, postganglionic lesions sometimes produce the same results.)

-Patients with Horner syndrome require MRI or CT of the brain, spinal cord, chest, or neck, depending on clinical suspicion.
+Patients with Horner syndrome require MRI or CT of the brain, spinal cord, chest, or neck (depending on clinical suspicion) to localize the abnormality.

 Horner syndrome causes ptosis, miosis, and anhidrosis.

 It results from a central or peripheral lesion (preganglionic or postganglionic) that disrupts the cervical sympathetic pathway, which runs from the hypothalamus to the eye.